mjwybrow/adaptagrams/README.md

               - a library containing extensions to libcola to support topology preserving constraint-based layout.
 	      - libtopology depends on libavoid, libcola and libvpsc.
+ *  [libdialect][libtopology]
+              - a library for computing human-like orthogonal network (DiAlEcT) layouts via the following steps:
+		D = Decompose/Distribute; A = Arrange;
+                E = Expand/Emend; and T = Transform.
+	      - libdialect depends on libavoid, libcola and libvpsc.

 These libraries are collectively known as cola (for Constraint Layout).
-The newest version of the C++ source code for cola can be found in the Adaptagrams github repository maintaied by [Michael Wybrow][mw]:
+The newest version of the C++ source code for cola can be found in the Adaptagrams GitHub repository maintained by [Michael Wybrow][mw]:

  *  [https://github.com/mjwybrow/adaptagrams/][repo]

+The algorithms were developed by members of the [Immersive Analytics Lab][ialab] at [Monash University][monash] in Melbourne, Australia.
+The Adaptagrams libraries were written by [Tim Dwyer][td], [Michael Wybrow][mw] and [Steve Kieffer][sk].

-All code in the Adaptagrams repository is released as open source under the terms of the LGPL 2.1 or later, see the LICENSE file.
+All code in the Adaptagrams repository is released as open source software under the terms of the LGPL 2.1 or later, see the LICENSE file.

 We also dual-license the Adaptagrams libraries and for a fee we can provide them under a less-restrictive commercial license as well as extend them to fit your needs (contact us).
-For this reason, if you contribute code to the project and would like it to appear in the main Adaptagrams repository, we require that you assign the copyright on your changes to Monash Univeristy with the following statement: "I hereby assign copyright in this code to Monash University, to be licensed under the same terms as the rest of the code."
+For this reason, if you contribute code to the project and would like it to appear in the main Adaptagrams repository, we require that you assign the copyright on your changes to Monash University with the following statement: "I hereby assign copyright in this code to Monash University, to be licensed under the same terms as the rest of the code."